 But what if you do NOT see any results, such as an increase in traffic or sales from your video marketing efforts?

 It can be frustrating, right?
 If you’re already putting so much time and money into content creation, why aren’t you getting any affiliate sales?

 4.1 What can be the issue?

-I can tell you: you don’t have a proper content strategy for YouTube.
-If you’re creating videos randomly without having any goal or focus, you won’t see any sales (you may be getting more views, subscribers, comments, though).
+I can tell you that you don’t have a proper content strategy for YouTube.
+If you’re creating videos randomly without having any goal or focus, you won’t see any sales (you may be getting more views, subscribers, and comments, though).

 Make sure to create the RIGHT type of videos for your audience to grow your affiliate product sales.